SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 constraint references a condition element that can only match a value of 3 , the relationship between 3 and the identity o `<x>` must still hold (assuming `<x>` appears in a different element somewhere else in the rule.)
-Since these constraints still need to be enforced to ensure a correct rule, EBC will invert the constraint and attach it to a variable in another condition.
+Since these constraints still need to be enforced to ensure a correct rule, EBBS will invert the constraint and attach it to a variable in another condition.
 In this example, it would add `a < 3` to some other condition with an element that had `<x>`’s identity.

-#### Identity-Based Variablization
+#### Identity-Based Generalization

 To achieve any useful generality in chunks, identifiers of actual objects must be replaced by variables when the chunk is created; otherwise chunks will only